A semidiscrete Galerkin scheme for a coupled two-scale elliptic-parabolic system: well-posedness and convergence approximation rates: Introduction

 Note that $(P_1)$ describes the interaction between a compressible viscous fluid (with density $\rho$) in a porous domain $\Omega$, where the pores are partly filled with a gas that exerts an average (macroscopic) pressure $\pi$.
 The interaction between the fluid and the gas is determined by the right hand side of \eqref{eq:main_ellip} and the microscopic boundary condition in \eqref{eq:main_robin}, through the fluid-gas interface represented by $\Gamma_R$.
-The mathematical problem stated in \eqref{eq:main_ellip}-\eqref{eq:main_initial} (referred to as $(P_1)$),contains a number of dimensional constant parameters: $A$ (gas permeability), $D$ (diffusion coefficient for the gaseous species), $p_F$ (atmospheric pressure) and $\rho_F$ (gas density).
+The mathematical problem stated in ($P_1$), contains a number of dimensional constant parameters: $A$ (gas permeability), $D$ (diffusion coefficient for the gaseous species), $p_F$ (atmospheric pressure) and $\rho_F$ (gas density).
 In addition, we need the dimensional functions $k$ (Robin coefficient) and $\rho_I$ (initial liquid density).
 Except for the Robin coefficient $k$, all the model parameters and functions are either known or can be accessed directly via measurements.

-If the Neumann part of the boundary $\Gamma_N:=\partial Y-\Gamma_R$ is accessible via measurements, then the inaccessibility of the boundary $\Gamma_R$ can be compensated and so that parameters like $k$ entering two-scale transmission conditions can be identified (compare \cite{lind16}).
+Even if the boundary $\Gamma_R$ is not accessible for measurements of parameters such as $\kappa$, this can be compensated by measuring on the boundary $\Gamma_N:=\partial Y\setminus\Gamma_R$.
+See e.g. \cite{lind16}.
+We would like to point out that although we choose $A$ and $D$ constant, the analysis would be analogous for a system with $A = A(x)$ and $D = D(y)$, provided they satisfy certain suitable assumptions.

-In this context, we prove the existence and uniqueness of a discrete-in-space, continuous-in-time finite element element approximation and prove convergence of the finite element approximation of the two-scale elliptic-parabolic problem ($P_1$).
-The main results of this contribution are the well-posedness of the Galerkin approximation (Theorem~\ref{thm:well_posedness}), convergence rates for the approximation (Theorem~\ref{thm:priori}), and controlled error estimators which can then be used to refine the grid (Theorem~\ref{thm:posteriori}).
+In this context, we prove existence and uniqueness of a discrete-in-space, continuous-in-time finite element element approximation and prove its convergence to the true solution of ($P_1$).
+The main results of this contribution are the well-posedness of the Galerkin approximation (Theorem~\ref{thm:ex_un}), convergence rates for the approximation (Theorem~\ref{thm:priori}), and the confirmation of the expected convergence rate with a numerical simulation (Section~\ref{sec:implementation}).